 Order is inherent in the alphabet, with the sounds systematically formed and arranged on a scientific basis.
 There are five families of letters, each based on a particular mouth position.
 The first of these mouth positions is the throat and they move systematically forward until the fifth and last, the lip position.
 Almost all letters are sounded in one of these positions.

 Art is as an essential part of the curriculum and upholds the St James ethos of every child being one with the greater creation.
 Our approach is to instill a love for artmaking by weaving together an appreciation of traditional art skills inspired by art history from around the world as well as supporting creativity and innovation.

 Art lessons instill a mindfulness in the children through careful observation of real objects.
 Creativity is encouraged through playful art exercises and exploring various art mediums is encouraged with reference to art forms from across the globe.
 Drawing skills, painting techniques, colour theories and philosophical ideas are formally explored from Grade 4 to Grade 7.

 Visits to local galleries are encouraged and art appreciation informs discussions that can offer further support for our curriculum subjects such as Global Perspectives.
 The children are active participants in thinking about their annual art exhibition and learn about curating their artwork.

 This wide-ranging discipline enables learners to explore their creativity and to express themselves through a range of artistic forms.
 They will experiment with artistic media, consider the artistic process that all artists follow and use concentration and perseverance to convert their creative ideas and their experiments into both personal and collaborative pieces of art.
 Throughout their artistic journey, learners will also benefit of reflecting on their own experiences and from the experiences of others.

-- Strength and flexibility.
+- Physical strength and flexibility.